Last updated on June 30th, 2019 at 08:06 pm

 I’ve been fortunate during my moves to have friends and family lend a hand too, although I hired professional movers for the first time for my last move.
 I was moving into a penthouse apartment, a 4th story walk-up, in a historic mansion.
 I figured no one, myself included, wanting to be carrying all my stuff up four flights of stairs!
 I found young, strong movers and paid them well to do it.

 My Mom was kind enough to come to hang pictures and get things organized with me, and my best friend Steph and her girlfriend helped me rearrange the space, turning what had been a living room into a bedroom and vice versa, which totally transformed the space and made it feel much more like home.

 Now my bedroom is quiet and tucked away from the street, and the large living room looks over a park.

 It feels great to have my home set up in a way in which the living spaces feel comfortable and welcoming, and the bedroom feels quiet and cozy.
 I feel good about coming home, and the help of family and friends made all the difference.

 We’re All In This Together

 Service brings joy because we’re all on this life journey together, and lifting someone else up ultimately lifts us up.
-I’m grateful for every chance I’ve ever had to lift someone else up, and so thankful for everyone who is here for me.
+I’m grateful for every chance I’ve ever had to lift someone else up and thankful for everyone who is here for me.
 May we all find happiness in service, which sometimes can be as simple as performing a random act of kindness, or smiling at a stranger.
 A quick compliment can brighten someone’s day.

-May we all practice being earth angels for each other, discovering as we do that service is indeed joy.
+Practice being earth angels for each other, discovering as we do that service is indeed joy.